Personal Budget

 Now let's make it a yearly budget.

-First copy your single month to every month of the year:
+First copy your single month to every month of the year in your own spreadsheet.
+Just repeat the same needs and wants for each month to start with:

-then include budgets for Christmas, birthdays, expenses that come up yearly or quarterly ... in short any need or want that is not monthly:
+then include budgets for Christmas, birthdays, expenses that come up yearly or quarterly ... in short any need or want that's not monthly:

-Now do totals, put in your income and find what is left each month:
+Now do totals, put in your income and find what's left each month:

 Also, your first budget may not be very realistic.
 Expenses are going to come along that you didn't think of.
-That is OK, it is part of your learning experience.
+That's OK, it is part of your learning experience.

 What if you don't have money left over?
 Well, you can: